MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Parent window

-WebView2 can be re-parented to a different parent HWND.
+WebView2 can be reparented to a different parent window handle (`HWND`).
 WebView2 also needs to be notified when the app's position on the screen has changed.

 ##### [C#](#tab/c-sharp)